-As with breast reconstruction surgery, gender reassignment surgery for genuine medical reasons is one of the 16 psychological conditions requiring surgery covered wholly or partially by Medicare anyway.
+As with breast reconstruction surgery, gender reassignment surgery for genuine medical reasons is one of the 16 psychological conditions requiring surgery covered wholly or partially for all Australians by Medicare anyway.

-Contrived tabloid or talkback-radio outrage at the supposed "waste of taxpayers' money involved" is invalid.
+Contrived media and associated talkback-radio outrage at the supposed "waste of taxpayers' money involved" is invalid.

 In the case of ADF personnel, the defence force is effectively only acting as the taxpayers' agent for Medicare.

 Danger of denying the existence of psyhological illnesses

 Fifth, the Australia Defence Association is also always wary when some splashy headline, or talkback radio comment, claims or insinuates that psychological conditions are somehow not an illness and "do not deserve" treatment.